You are here

 - CDE seeks to support low performing schools through providing technical assistance to school leaders and through building capacity within districts to support their low performing schools.

-- For identified schools, the Performance Manager or Field Services Manager will work through the Superintendent in collaboration with the school leader.
+- For identified schools, the Turnaround Support Manager or Field Services Manager will work through the Superintendent in collaboration with the school leader.

 CDE encourages the use of third-party diagnostic reviews for districts and schools, in order to identify challenges, prioritize, and plan for dramatic change.
 CDE will determine eligibility lists for funding for such reviews and will facilitate their implementation.
 CDE has revised the district and school standards and indicators for successful practices - these will be used in the diagnostic reviews.